digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 ### STEP 07: Install Plugins

-In this section, You will need to install Jekins plugins according to how going to use. you can choose either option.
+In this section, You will need to install Jenkins plugins according to how going to use them.
+You can choose either option.

-In this case, I'm choosing "select plugins to install option"
+In this case, I'm choosing the "select plugins to install option."

 <img src="/assets/img/post-imgs/Jenins-Install-ubuntu/3.png" width="auto" width="100%">

-Once you choose required plugins, click next.
+Once you choose the required plugins, click next.
 This plugin installation may take considerable time.
 Please wait until completed.